-A. Posting discussion questions and/or comments based on that week's material (50 points).
+- A. Posting discussion questions and/or comments based on that week's material (50 points).
 You will post a total of 2-3 questions and/or comments each week in the Discussions tab of Canvas (please make it public for everyone to see).
-These discussion questions are due at 11:59pm on the day before that class.

-- B. Engaging in a discussion during class.
+These discussion questions are due at 11:59pm on the day before that class. - B. Weekly reading annotations (50 points).
+Students will read and review the assigned readings before the scheduled lecture in order to contribute to class discussion.
+Before each class, you will upload a pdf version of the assigned articles with your annotations (highlights, comments, and questions).
+If you are unable to upload pdf files, you may upload a word document with your typed annotations. - C. Engaging in a discussion during class.
 This will facilitate a smooth and enriched discussion where additional information or perspectives will be discussed (50 points). - 2.
 Culturally Mindful Course Facilitation (100 points): This assignment was developed by Dr. Della Mosley and modified for our class.
 In order to facilitate students' engagement with course materials and their practice with providing culturally mindful training, each student will facilitate a number of course presentations throughout the semester.
 These presentations should be critical (with an attunement to power and wellness), creative, and culturally mindful.
-Each presentation should include: - (a) A critical overview and analysis of the readings and course materials, including major themes. - (b) Critical questions facilitative of class discussion. - (c) An opportunity for self-reflection that seeks to increase students' "understanding of how their own personal/cultural history, attitudes, and[/or] biases may affect how they understand and interact with people different from themselves" based on the topic (profession wide competency, see doctoral handbook). - (d) Cultural mindfulness tips and considerations based on course topic and the varying roles of a counseling psychologist. - 3.
-Reflection Journals (25 points each; 100 points): Throughout the semester, you will keep journals (4 in total) where you will reflect about your experience in this class.
+The duration of the presentation is 35-45 minutes total.
+Each presentation should include: - (a) A critical overview and analysis of the readings and course materials, including major themes. - (b) Critical questions facilitative of class discussion. - (c) An opportunity for self-reflection that seeks to increase students' "understanding of how their own personal/cultural history, attitudes, and[/or] biases may affect how they understand and interact with people different from themselves" based on the topic (profession wide competency, see doctoral handbook). - (d) Cultural mindfulness tips and considerations based on course topic and the varying roles of a counseling psychologist.

+3. Reflection Journals (25 points each; 100 points): Throughout the semester, you will keep journals (4 in total) where you will reflect about your experience in this class.
 Using these journals, you will reflect and share on the progress you have made throughout the course in understanding the concepts in relation to your positionality, identities, and experiences.
 There is no set structure for this assignment, as the intent is for students to provide a genuine account of their experiences and reactions.
 For example, a student might choose to focus on the impact that one particular reading and/or Podcast had on them, while another student might choose to focus on how common threads across readings have facilitated their growth.

 Each reflection journal should be approximately 3-5 pages (double spaced).
 This is not a traditional APA style paper (e.g., no references required, etc.).
 However, please make sure to include a cover page.
-This paper is due to Canvas by the beginning of class on the due date.
+This paper is due to Dr. Abreu via email by the beginning of class on the due date.